← Back to all foods

 • Prepare homemade granola with oats, nuts, seeds, and a light honey drizzle

-Choose minimally processed steel-cut or rolled oats over instant varieties, which may have added sugar.
+Choose plain steel-cut, rolled, or quick oats if you want the most flexibility at home.
+Instant oats can still be useful, but flavored packets are often where added sugar starts to climb.
 If you have celiac disease, look for certified gluten-free oats.
-Store in an airtight container in a cool, dry place for up to 12 months.
+Store oats in an airtight container in a cool, dry place for up to 12 months.

 FAQ